The Revolution Has Begun. Really.

 Literally, decades of time and experiences have lead me to this Revolution, and yet it feels like a blink of an eye.
 Before I get ahead of myself though, I need to tell you where it all began.

 Throughout households across America, children started coming home from school to a house empty of adults.
-Upon entering they immediately turned the television on and grabbed the processed packaged and oh so convenient snacks from the cupboard.
-Heck, a soda goes well with these tasty snacks, you’d better grab that too!
-The fast convenience food revolution began its path leading to our declining health and ultimate destruction.
+Upon entering they immediately turned the television set on and grabbed the processed packaged and yet so convenient snacks from the cupboard.
+Heck, a soda goes well with this also, so better grab that as well!
+The fast convenience food revolution began its path towards our destruction.

 - Our physical beings and the widespread development of diabetes, cancer, hypertension, and other diseases related to poor diet, lifestyle, and lack of physical fitness.